-Dated: Date of Delivery

-Due: May 15 (as shown on the inside front cover)
+Dated: Date of Delivery Due: June 1, as shown on inside cover

-This Official Statement has been prepared by the Commonwealth Transportation Board of the Commonwealth of Virginia (the "Transportation Board") to provide information on the above-referenced bonds (the "Bonds").
-Selected information is presented on this cover page for the convenience of the user.
+This Official Statement has been prepared by the Commonwealth of Virginia (the "Commonwealth") to provide information on its General Obligation Bonds, Series 2024A (the "2024A Bonds") and General Obligation Refunding Bonds, Series 2024B (the "2024B Bonds" and together with the 2024A Bonds, the "Bonds").
+Selected information is presented on the cover page for the convenience of the user.
 To make an informed decision regarding the Bonds, a prospective investor should read this Official Statement in its entirety.